18 IT Lead jobs in New Zealand

 **About you**

 A confident communicator with strong relationship skills and a passion for successful project delivery in complex environments.
-An understanding of Project Managment processes will be advantageous.

 You also enjoy providing direction and support to others and are committed to bringing multi-discipline teams together to operate efficiently and to consistently deliver quality service on time and on budget.
 The opportunities for knowledge and resource sharing with our other offices across New Zealand and the world make this an exciting challenge for someone passionate about bringing the best practice to our clients' challenges.